thinkcollege/thinkwork/web/modules/contrib/bootstrap_paragraphs/README.md

 INTRODUCTION
 ------------

-A suite of Paragraph bundles made with the Bootstrap framework.
+A suite of Paragraph bundles made with the Bootstrap (3.x or 4.x) framework.

 For content creators, attempts to use WYSIWYG editors to create structured layouts typically lead to frustration and compromise.
 With this module, you can